JamesParrott/sDNA_GH/README.md

 ###### Read_Shp (read_shapefile)
 Read in the polylines and data from the specified shapefile.
 Output the shapes as new Grasshopper Geometry (uness a list of existing corresponding geometry is provided).
 The bounding box is provided to calculate a legend frame with.
 The abbreviations and field names from an sDNA results field are also read in, and supplied so that a dropdown ist may be created, for easy selection of the data field for subsequent parsing and plotting.
 If no separate Parse_Data Component is detected connected to its outputs downstream (unless auto_parse_data = False), Parse_Data is called afterwards.
 ###### Parse_Data (parse_data)
 Parse the data in a data tree or GDM (Geometry and Data Mapping), from a specified field, for subsequent colouring and plotting.
-Use this component separately from Recolour_Objects to calculate colours with a visible Grasshoper Colour Gradient component  wARNING!
-Data outputted may be false - rescaled and renormalised, especially if objects are coloured according only to the bin / class they are in.
+Use this component separately from Recolour_Objects to calculate colours with a visible Grasshoper Colour Gradient component  WARNING!
+The inputted Data is not changed, but the Data outputted may be, and probably is, false.
+After parsing the data, the legend tags are the definitive reference for what each colour means, not the data values.
+The user can rescale, renormalise, exponentially and logarithmically re map the data to the (`plot_min`, `plot_max`) domaine, in order to produce the most pleasing plot.
+Especially if objects are coloured according only to the midpoint of the bin / class they are in, in which case the parsed data will likely take far fewer distinct values than the number of polylines in a large network.
 Max and Min bounds can be overridden, else they are calculated on the whole data range.
-If no separate Recolour_objects Component is detected connected to its outputs downstream (unless auto_plot_data = False), Parse_Data is called afterwards.
+If no separate Recolour_objects Component is detected connected to its outputs downstream (unless auto_plot_data = False), Recolour_objects is called afterwards.
 ###### Recolour_objects
 Recolour objects (and legend tags) based on pre parsed and renormalised data, or already calculated colours (RGB).
 Custom colour calculation is possible, as is the Grasshopper Colour Gradient internally via Node In Code.
 Create a legend by connecting the outputs to a Grasshopper Legend component and the outputs provided.
 Custom legend tag templates and class boundaries are supported.
 Recolouring unbaked Grasshopper geometry instead of Rhino Geometry requires the outputs to be connected to a Custom Preview component.
 If unparsed data is input, Parse_Data is first called.
 ##### Usertext tools

 ###### Read_Usertext
 Reads Usertext from Rhino and Grasshopper Geometry whose keys fit a customisable pattern.
-If no Geometry is provided, Read_From_Rhino is first called (unless auto_get_Geom = False)
+If no Geometry is provided, Read_From_Rhino is first called (unless `auto_get_Geom` = False)
 ###### Write_Usertext
 Write_Usertext to Rhino and Grasshopper geometric objects using a customisable pattern for the keys.
 ###### bake_Usertext
-Transfers Usertext stored on Grasshopper objects to Usertext on the Baked Rhino objects (same keys).
+Transfers Usertext stored on Grasshopper objects to Usertext on the Baked Rhino objects (under the same keys).
 A normal `custom' bake is carried out, but reading the Usertext too into a dictionary.
 Then Write_Usertext is called on the resulting Rhino objects with the Usertext data.

 ##### Analysis tools
 ###### sDNAIntegral
 sDNA Integral wrapper.
-This, and all sDNA wrapper components below, will automatically call other support commponents (unless     auto_write_new_Shp_file = False, ,  and )
+This, and all sDNA wrapper components below, will automatically call other support commponents (unless     `auto_write_new_Shp_file` = False, ,  and )
 If no input shape file is specified, Write_Shp is first called (this itself may call Read_Usertext, which in turn may first call Read_From_Rhino).
 The component attempts to check if any Read_Usertext components are already connected to its outputs (downstream).
-Otherwise after running sDNA (unless auto_read_Shp = False) it will afterwards call Read_Usertext.
-Similarly this also may trigger Parse_Data or Recolour_objects afterwards.
-Therefore any sDNA component on its own can handle an entire process, from reading in Rhino Geometry, reading Usertext (e.g. for user weights), writing a shapefile, right through to reading in the sDNA output shapefiles, parsing it and recolouring it back in Rhino (writing data back to user text and baking still need to be done additionally).
+Otherwise after running sDNA (unless `auto_read_Shp` = False) Read_Usertext will be added to the end of the tools list, to be run afterwards.
+Similarly this also may trigger Parse_Data or Recolour_objects to be added to the list and run afterwards.
+Therefore any sDNA component on its own can handle an entire typical process, from reading in Rhino Geometry, reading Usertext (e.g. for user weights), writing a shapefile, right through to reading in the sDNA output shapefiles, parsing it and recolouring it back in Rhino.
+Writing data back to user text and baking still need to be done additionally.
 ###### sDNASkim
 sDNA Skim wrapper
 ###### sDNAIntFromOD